AygunVarol/aygunvarol.github.io/_pages/about.md

 Bio
 ======
 <div align="justify">
-I am in my second year in my D.Sc. at Tampere University.
+I am in my third year in my D.Sc. at Tampere University.
 I have three supervisors for my doctoral research: Associate Professor Johanna Virkki (my main supervisor at Tampere University), Dr. Naser Hossein Motlagh (a co-supervisor at the University of Helsinki), and Dr. Mirka Leino (a co-supervisor at Satakunta University of Applied Sciences).
 I am affiliated with the Augmentative Technology Group and take part as a researcher in the EVIL-AI project, which investigates the negative effects of AI and explores strategies for mitigation.<br><br>

 Prior to my position at Tampere University, I was research assistant at Isparta University of Applied Sciences where I also earned my M.Sc. in Electrical and Electronics Engineering.
 During my master’s studies, I focused on analog circuit design under the supervision of Prof. Abdülkadir Çakır (my main supervisor) and Assoc.
 Prof. Fırat Yücel (my co-supervisor at Akdeniz University).
 I earned my B.Sc. in Electrical and Electronics Engineering from Manisa Celal Bayar University.
 My research was on industrial automation under the guidance of Prof. Sezai Taşkın.</div>